As Trump renews border wall demands, US government shutdown looms

 WASHINGTON: President Donald Trump's renewed demand for U.S. taxpayer funding of his proposed U.S.-Mexico border wall was threatening again on Tuesday to bring on a budget standoff and a partial government shutdown, leaving Congress just 11 days to act.

+That figure is significantly higher than even Republicans in the Senate have sought and Democrats have rejected.

+An aide to House Speaker Paul Ryan would not comment on the US$5 billion figure, only saying there was discussion of the need for "responsible funding for border security."

 By Dec.
-7, Congress must pass this spending bill, estimated at US$312 billion, to keep some government agencies funded, including the Department of Homeland Security, which polices the border and immigration.
+7, Congress must pass a spending bill, estimated at US$312 billion, to keep some government agencies funded, including the Department of Homeland Security, which polices the border and immigration.

 Secretary of State Mike Pompeo will meet with the incoming foreign minister of Mexico on Sunday to discuss immigration, a top White House official said.